 The Trust offers a broad spectrum of short courses and events that deliver high quality CPD, ranging from one day, to ten weeks, to a year.
-Head to the Tavistock and Portman website and search for CPD for more information on all our courses.
+Please see our CPD pages for more information on all our courses.
 A 20% discount is available for all current students on the majority of our CPD courses.

 Development of psychoanalytic theory: Lecture series (PC4)

-For further details, please see the course page: http://tavistockandportman.nhs.uk/pc4
+For further details, and to book your free student place, please see the course page.

 Thinking space is a series of regular meetings, facilitated by clinical staff experienced in working with diverse and disadvantaged communities.
 Facilitators seek to create a safe, inclusive and non-judgemental environment to enable local people to talk about their experiences and think about how best to address individual or community issues.

 Thinking Space encourages participants to reflect on their own and other people’s experience to generate ideas about how to address difficulties.
 This helps them to make changes and build the strength and resilience needed to confront adversity.
 Our approach is unique because it combines individual wellbeing and community development.
 This helps to strengthen interpersonal relationships and also build neighbourliness and community support networks.
-You can go to the Tavistock and Portman website and search for Thinking Space for more details.
+Please see Thinking Space for more details.

 Our fifth floor cafe provides fresh, homemade food every day at very reasonable prices.
 Breakfast, lunch and snacks are available throughout the day as well as fresh ground coffee, a variety of teas, and a full range of still and sparkling soft drinks.